Every year your clients grow ever closer to retirement. The same is true for you. Isn’t it time you planned for it for yourself?

-As a successful business owner, you’ve learned to do things in new ways you may not have thought possible before the pandemic challenged the status quo just a few short months ago.
+As a successful business owner, you’ve learned to do things in new ways you may not have thought possible before the pandemic challenged the status quo.
 Working remotely, hosting virtual meetings and using digital tools to serve clients are now as routine as logging into your financial workstation every morning.

 With these and other transformational experiences fresh in your memory, you may be well-equipped to contemplate other “what-if?” business- and life-changing scenarios.
 And if you’re looking for more “gotchas” that you don’t want to have sneak up on you, succession planning is a very real contingency to start taking a little more seriously.